Log in

 Add and edit standard fields

-You can either click the plus-button to add a new field, or edit existing fields in your table.
+You can click the plus-button to add a new field, or edit existing fields in your table.
 When you add a new field, the Field Settings pane will automatically appear to the right.

 Click on a field header and select Settings from the menu.